Jonattas-21/thundersApp/README.md

 5. Execute **Frontend** project the is the software frontend

 It is also posible to run both DockerFile or adjuste and run the `docker-compose` in root project.

+## [TODO] Next Steps for this project

+* Implement a CI/CD pipeline
+* Implement Logs in ELK approach
+* Configure keycloack for security
+* Attach Postman collection for tests